 A cough is a reflex that expels air from your airways.
-It’s your body’s way of helping to clear your airways of irritants like dust, mucus, and germs.
+It’s your body’s way of helping to clear your airways of irritants such as dust, mucus, and germs.

 A cough is a common symptom of many different illnesses.
-In fact, it’s estimated that a cough accounts for close to
+Coughs account for an estimated

-The length of time a cough lasts can vary and is dependent on several different factors.
+The length of time a cough lasts can vary depending on several factors.

-Below, we’ll explore how long a cough typically lasts for several common illnesses, what to do about a persistent cough, and when to see your doctor.
+Below, we’ll explore how long a cough typically lasts for several common illnesses, what to do about a persistent cough, and when to see a doctor or healthcare professional.

 Coughs come in a variety of forms.
 For example, you may see coughs referred to as either productive or nonproductive.
 A productive cough is a cough that brings up mucus or phlegm, while a nonproductive cough is dry.

-- Acute cough.
-An acute cough is a one that lasts less than 3 weeks.
+- Acute cough: An acute cough lasts less than

-- Chronic cough.
-A chronic cough is one that lasts more than 8 weeks.
+- Chronic cough: A chronic cough lasts more than

 Now that you know about the different types of coughs, let’s explore how long a cough can last for several common illnesses.

-The common cold is an upper respiratory tract infection that can be caused by more than 200 types of viruses, although rhinoviruses are the most common type of virus that cause a cold.
+The common cold is an upper respiratory tract infection.
+These infections can be caused by more than 200 types of viruses, although rhinoviruses are the most common type of virus that causes a cold.